cyevgeniy/evg.moe/content/js/lwvc-input/index.md

 ```

 **ATTENTION!!!** We hide input label with `v-show` directive, which adds
-`display:none` CSS style to the element, but it's still exists in the DOM tree.
+`display:none` CSS style to the element, but it still exists in the DOM tree.
 Therefore, we use `isVisible` method, and not `exists`.